Saudi agrees $10 billion China refinery deal as crown prince visits

 “China’s increasing influence in the Middle East comes from pure friendly cooperation.
 Such a partnership will be welcomed by more countries in the Middle East.”

-Reporting by Ben Blanchard; Additional reporting by Sylvia Westall in Dubai and Aizhu Chen in Singapore; Editing by Clarence Fernandez
+Reporting by Ben Blanchard; Additional reporting by Sylvia Westall in Dubai and Aizhu Chen in Singapore; Editing by Clarence Fernandez and Christian Schmollinger